reijjo/react_app_setup/Dockerization.md

 ## Frontend: http://localhost:3000
 ## Backend: http://localhost:3001
 ## Database: http://localhost:8080
-* Login to pgAdmin with your credentials
+* Login to pgAdmin with your credentials (email and password from your .env file)
 * Tables are in: Server Group 1 => myProject => Schemas => public => Tables